abbreviatedman/react-unit-02-part-1-props/2a-props/exercise/readme.md

 Save the file and visit the browser to make sure our heading is appearing.

-Back inside /src/App.js below our <h1> heading, place a <div></div>.
+Back inside /src/App.jsx below our <h1> heading, place a <div></div>.

 ## Creating the Movie Component

 In VS Code, in the File Explorer to the left, right-click on the /src/ folder and select New File.
-Name the file Movie.js.
+Name the file Movie.jsx.

-Open /src/Movie.js and import React.
+Open /src/Movie.jsx and import React.

 Create a function called Movie that returns a <div> inside of parentheses.
 Don't forget to export the function at the bottom of the file.